wiiuenjoyer36/JoriPass/README.md

+# THIS PROJECT IS PAUSED!!!
+No new releases are expected for a little while.
+If there is eventually another release, it will NOT include the full "Free Alley" feature.

+***Back Alley Passes will still be free in regards to Play Coins but they will NOT be unlimited.
+Limit of 6.***

-# THIS IS A MEME FORK OF [NETPASS](https://gitlab.com/3ds-netpass/netpass).
+## THIS IS A MEME FORK OF [NETPASS](https://gitlab.com/3ds-netpass/netpass).
 PLEASE USE THE [OFFICIAL NETPASS APP](https://gitlab.com/3ds-netpass/netpass) IF YOU HAVE ANY PROBLEMS WITH JORIPASS

 ## JoriPass: a new way to experience NetPass!